Frequently asked questions about Formance Structural Insulated Panels (SIPs)

 Does the Formance system require additional engineering?

-No, Formance homes do not require additional engineering input unless the design is outside of the scope of the Design Guide.
+No, Formance homes do not require additional engineering input (and cost) unless the design is outside of the scope of the Design Guide.
 The Design Guide is pre-engineered.

 Do Formance SIPs come with a warranty?

 Absolutely, we have a 20 year warranty on the panel manufacture.

 Who will build my Formance SIP home?